-Even one missed payment can lead to them repossessing your car.
+Even one missed payment can cause the lender to repossess your car.
 It does not matter if you have good reason for not making a payment, such as being sick or losing your job.

 Get repairs made.

 Get referrals from family or friends before going to an auto repair shop.
-If a repair costs more than $100, you are entitled to a written estimate.
+If a repair costs more than $100, you are entitled to a written estimate if you have face-to-face contact with someone in the shop.
 You must then authorize the repair shop to perform the repair.